-*Sellers can face legal action if the sales price listed on the bill of sale is less the amount paid.
+*Sellers can face legal action if the sales price listed on the bill of sale is less than the amount paid.
 Putting a fraudulent price tag on the bill of sale is a common scam used by crooked sellers to evade steep tax rates.

 The lending institution should also give you a lien release document, upon paying off your balance due.
-The seller should receive the title in between 10-30 days after the debt is settled, depending on how the information is submitted.
+The seller should receive the title between 10-30 days after the debt is settled, depending on how the information is submitted.

-Some states require the owner to have active insurance coverage at the time of title transfer.
-Before beginning the process, check with your state’s DMV website or call the local office process to make sure all your bases are covered.
+Some states require the owner to have active vehicle insurance coverage at the time of title transfer.
+Before beginning the process, check with your state’s DMV website or call the local office to make sure all your bases are covered.

 Notice of Release of Liability

 Some states, like California, require that sellers file a Notice of Release of Liability (NRL) after a car is sold.
-In most states, this document is an optional precautionary measure.
+In most states, however, this document is an optional precautionary measure.

-Aside from the bill of sale, Notice of Title Transfer (sometimes called a Motor Vehicle Transfer Notification) is the single most important document for signing over a car.
+Aside from the bill of sale, a Notice of Title Transfer (sometimes called a Motor Vehicle Transfer Notification) is the single most important document for signing over a car.
 Both parties must be present to fill out and sign their respective portions of this notice.

 The following information is required on the title transfer form: